aaronmarr/blog-old/posts/getting-started-with-react-context.md

 export default Counter;
 ```

-If you run this application you should see that there is a counter printed to the screen and you can use the buttons to increment and decrement the count.
+If you run this application you should see that there is a count value printed to the screen.
+Clicking the buttons will  increment and decrement the count value.

 This has been a super-quick look at React Context.
-I hope you've found it useful.
+I hope you’ve found it useful.
 Thanks for reading.